-• The PET scan, whether at rest alone or rest with stress, is used following a SPECT that was found to be inconclusive.
+- The PET scan, whether at rest alone, or rest with stress, is performed in place of, but not in addition to, a single photon emission computed tomography (SPECT); or - The PET scan, whether at rest alone or rest with stress, is used following a SPECT that was found to be inconclusive.
 In these cases, the PET scan must have been considered necessary in order to determine what medical or surgical intervention is required to treat the patient.
-(For

-• purposes of this requirement, an inconclusive test is a test(s) whose results are equivocal, technically uninterpretable, or discordant with a patient's other clinical data and must be documented in the beneficiary's file.)

-• For any PET scan for which Medicare payment is claimed for dates of services prior to July 1, 2001, the claimant must submit additional specified information on the claim form (including proper codes and/or modifiers), to indicate the results of the PET scan.
+(For purposes of this requirement, an inconclusive test is a test(s) whose results are equivocal, technically uninterpretable, or discordant with a patient's other clinical data and must be documented in the beneficiary's file.) - For any PET scan for which Medicare payment is claimed for dates of services prior to July 1, 2001, the claimant must submit additional specified information on the claim form (including proper codes and/or modifiers), to indicate the results of the PET scan.
 The claimant must also include information on whether the PET scan was done after an inconclusive noninvasive cardiac test.
 The information submitted with respect to the previous noninvasive cardiac test must specify the type of test done prior to the PET scan and whether it was inconclusive or unsatisfactory.
 These explanations are in the form of special G codes used for billing PET scans using Rb 82.
-Beginning July 1, 2001 claims should be submitted with the appropriate codes.
+Beginning July 1, 2001, claims should be submitted with the appropriate codes.